Skip to main content

 Global configuration of tsmb.conf

 tsmb.conf is the central configuration file that defines all global and share-specific settings.
 Your delivery of Fusion File Share will include a readme file as well as comprehensive documentation explaining where to copy this file to and how to configure it.
-In a standalone non-cluster setup, the tsmb.conf file is typically copied into /etc/ and so to edit it in this instance you can run the following:
+In a standalone non-cluster setup, the tsmb.conf file is typically copied into /etc/ and can be edited with any text editor such as vi or nano.

 Some of the basic settings you can add, uncomment or reconfigure under the [global] (and before the [/global]) section of tsmb.conf are:

 userdb_type = ad, textDefines user authentication system to use.
-Can be defined as 'ad' (Active Directory), 'text' (local auth db) or both as in the example.
+Can be defined as 'ad' (Active Directory), 'text' (local user database) or both as in the example.

 userdb_file = /etc/tsmb-userdb.txtIf local user database is set, these credentials are stored in defined location.